lzwjava/blog-source/notes/2025-06-30-python-rust-leaders-en.md

 ---
-title: "Python Leads, Rust Rises"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Python Leads, Rust Rises
 translated: false
-generated: true
 ---

 As of June 2025, Python certainly remains a top performer and continues its strong trending trajectory.
 However, Rust has undeniably emerged as a significant player, particularly in performance-critical and memory-safe applications.